Superalex500/Planar_Interface/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $~^4$ *Department of Chemical Engineering, Imperial College London, South Kensington Campus, London SW7 2AZ, UK.*

-## &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ABSTRACT
+##  ABSTRACT
-The focus of our study is an in-depth investigation of the quantum effects associated with the surface tension and other thermodynamic properties of nanoscopic liquid drops.
+<p style='text-align: right;'> The focus of our study is an in-depth investigation of the quantum effects associated with the surface tension and other thermodynamic properties of nanoscopic liquid drops.
 The behaviour of drops of quantum
 Lennard- Jones fluids is investigated with path-integral Monte Carlo simulations, and the test-area method is used to determine the surface tension of the spherical vapour-liquid interface.
 As the thermal de Broglie wavelength, λB, becomes more significant, the average density of the liquid drop decreases, with the drop